sftcd/openssl/esnistuff/design.md

 - ``SSL_get_esni_status``: check if ESNI worked or failed and print a status line

 Notes:
+- The functions names above that contain the string ``SNI_ESNI`` either return or take as a parameter a value of that type.
+Function names with a lowercase esni substring do not.
+(This seems to be an OpenSSL convention.)
 - We're not clear if the ``SSL_ESNI`` information ought be part of the ``SSL`` structure or the ``SSL_CTX`` structure - guess is that server side code will force us to do the right thing, if the current one's wrong.